minhtuando/SQL-CSharp-Converter/README.md

 # SQL-CSharp Converter

 A light and useful tool for converting between SQL query and C# programming language.

 Let's do coding faster.

 Don't do sleepy thing.
-Let's my tool does.
+Let my tool does.

 ## Getting Started